minihays/minihays.github.io/_posts/2022-01-25-december-books-read.markdown

 categories: [Books]
 ---
 ![books](/images/December2021Books.JPG)
 These are the 18(!!) books I completed in December.
 If you want a little more on my thoughts for each of the books, check out my [bookstagram page - @minihaysreads](http://instagram.com/minihaysreads).
-I think next month/year I will just post links to each of the books instead of the descriptions for each.
+I think next month/year (which is actually this month because I am still trying to get caught up) I will just post links to each of the books instead of the descriptions for each.
 Then if there are any you are interested in, you can go and read a blurb about them.

 Here is a link for each of the books and summaries for each.
 I hope you find something that looks interesting to you.